 This guide is intended as a starting point for research on immigration and refugee issues.
 It is not intended to be comprehensive.

 The resources included are a mix of databases licensed for use by UC Irvine faculty, staff, and students and freely available internet resources.
-Community users who wish to use a licensed resource should visit a campus library for assistance.
+Community users who wish to use a licensed resource should visit a campus library for access or assistance.

 The individual pages (blue tabs above) are outlined below.